Stock market today: Asian markets are mostly lower as oil prices push higher

 Energy stocks rose along with crude oil prices after Saudi Arabia and Russia said they will extend their voluntary production cut of 1 million barrels of oil a day through the end of the year.
 Chevron rose 1.3%.

-Early Wednesday, U.S. benchmark crude oil was up 13 cents at $86.82 a barrel in electronic trading on the New York Mercantile Exchange.
+Early Wednesday, U.S. benchmark crude oil was up 1 cent at $86.70 a barrel in electronic trading on the New York Mercantile Exchange.
 It gained $1.44 on Tuesday.

-Brent crude, the standard for international trading, added 15 cents to $90.19 a barrel.
-It has risen to its highest level this year due to the production cuts.
+Brent crude, the standard for international trading, was unchanged at $90.04 a barrel.
+It has risen to its highest level this year.

 The Institute for Supply Management releases its latest report on the U.S. services sector on Wednesday.
 The services sector employs most Americans and is a big component of the economy.
 Its health could provide more insight into how inflation is affecting consumer spending.